 The Tenge/U.S. Dollar exchange rate in Kazakhstan affects the Group's results of operations principally because, generally, a majority of the Group's borrowings and debt securities are denominated in U.S. Dollars.
 As at 31 December 2013, 67% of the Group's borrowings and debt securities were denominated in U.S. Dollars, respectively.
 Accordingly, fluctuations in the Tenge/U.S. Dollar exchange rate may significantly affect the Group's consolidated results of operations.
 A change in value of the Tenge against the U.S. Dollar or any other currency in which debt is denominated will result in a foreign exchange gain or loss.
-See "- Quantitative and Qualitative Disclosures about Market Risk - Foreign Currency Exchange Rate Risk" and "Risk Factors - Risk Factors Relating to the Group - The Group is subject to commodity price risk and foreign currency exchange rate risk".
+See "Quantitative and Qualitative Disclosures about Market Risk - Foreign Currency Exchange Rate Risk" and "Risk Factors - Risk Factors Relating to the Group - The Group is subject to commodity price risk and foreign currency exchange rate risk, each of which the Group has a limited ability to manage".

 In February 2014, the NBK devalued the Tenge by 18.6% against the U.S. Dollar, due in part to reductions in quantitative easing in the U.S., which has led to pressure on currencies, the uncertainty of the exchange rate of the Russian rouble, pressure on the balance of payments of Kazakhstan as a result of an increase in imports of consumer goods and with a view to creating the fundamentals for a shift to inflation targeting to lower price growth of no more than 3 % to 4 % in the medium term.
 Since a significant portion of the Group's consolidated total borrowings are denominated in U.S. Dollars, any devaluation of the Tenge has a net negative impact on the Group's financial condition and results of operations.
-See "General Information - Currency and Exchange Rate Information" for certain periodend and average Tenge/U.S. Dollar official exchange rates.
+See "Presentation of Financial and Certain Other Information - Currency and Exchange Rate Information" for certain period-end and average Tenge/U.S. Dollar official exchange rates.

 While a majority of the Groups revenue is generated in Tenge, a portion of its revenue from transit freight and passenger transportation is generated in Swiss Francs.
 Revenues generated in Swiss Francs have been growing in recent years and in 2013 and 2012 amounted to 15.7% and 18.7% of the Group's total revenues.
 Accordingly, fluctuations in the Tenge/CHF exchange rate may affect the Group's consolidated results of operations.
 A change in Tenge value against Swiss Francs will contribute to revenue growth or decrease.
-See "General Information - Currency and Exchange Rate Information" for certain period-end and average Tenge/Swiss Francs official exchange rates.
+See "Presentation of Financial and Certain Other Information - Currency and Exchange Rate Information" for certain period-end and average Tenge/Swiss Francs official exchange rates.

 In order to mitigate foreign currency exchange risk the Group the Group anticipates in the near future hedging payment of principal and interest under of a portion of U.S.\$324 million of the U.S.\$350,000,000 7% notes due 2016 issued by Kazakhstan Temir Zholy Finance B.V., a wholly owned subsidiary of Kaztemirtrans, through a U.S.\$/CHF cross-currency swap.
 In addition, the Group maintains surplus funds (converted into foreign currency) deposited with commercial banks and, where possible, refinances foreign currency loans with loans denominated in the Tenge.
 However, there is no certainty that such foreign currency exchange risks will adequately be hedged or mitigated which may have a material adverse effect on the Group's businesses, prospects, financial condition, cash flows or results of operations.
-See Risk Factors - Risk Factors Relating to the Group - The Group is subject to commodity price risk and foreign currency exchange rate risk".
+See Risk Factors - Risk Factors Relating to the Group - The Group is subject to commodity price risk and foreign currency exchange rate risk, each of which the Group has a limited ability to manage".